ansible-community/ansible-vault/role_variables.md

 ## `vault_version_lock`

 - When `true` and `vault_install_hashi_repo` is `true`, the role will lock the installed Vault package to the version specified in `vault_version` to prevent unintended upgrades.
+- Package version locking is supported with `apt`, `dnf`, and `dnf5`.
+Other package managers are rejected when version locking is enabled.
 - Default value: _false_

 ## `vault_rhsm_repo_id`